BurnySc2/BurnysTSBC/README.md

 # Update - Mod goes web version
 This mod is no longer actively developed.

-Instead, I have made a web version of the mod, so it can be used on Factorio servers that do not run the mod.
+Instead, I have made a web version of the mod, so its features can be used on Factorio multiplayer servers that do not have the mod installed.

 The working web version [can be found here](https://burnysc2.github.io/Factorio/Tools/BurnysTSBC/) and should have nearly the same functionality as the mod.